live-wire/journal/README.md

 ---
 `Nov 14, 2018`
 #### Pattern Recognition
+`algorithm`
 - Decision Trees: `Bagging` might not necessarily give better results but the results will have lower variance and will be more reliable / reproducible.
+- Checking if a tree is a **BST**: Keep track of the min and max value in the subtree!
+That's all!

 ---
 `Nov 12, 2018`